Internal and External Communication

 Support for NPOs and Other Environmental Organizations

-In addition, Seven-Eleven Japan has been conducting environment-themed social contribution activities together with franchised stores through the Seven-Eleven Foundation since 1993.
-Based on contributions from customers collected through collection boxes placed at the counters of 7-Eleven stores, along with donations from Seven-Eleven Japan and other funds, the Seven-Eleven Foundation engages in environmental citizenship activity support projects, natural resource protection and conservation projects, publicity projects, and disaster recovery assistance projects.
-One of the major pillars of the environmental citizenship activities is the funding of NPOs and civic groups conducting regional environmental activities.
+In addition, the Seven-Eleven Foundation, which was established to engage in environment-themed social contribution activities through unified efforts by 7-Eleven franchised stores and Head Office, has been conducting environmental citizenship activity support projects, natural resource protection and conservation projects, publicity projects, and disaster recovery assistance projects based on donations from customers collected through collection boxes installed in stores* as well as contributions by Seven-Eleven Japan.
+One of the major pillars of the environmental citizenship activity support projects is the funding of NPOs and civic groups conducting regional environmental activities.
 The foundation has been calling for applications each year since 2001, with the goal of seeing regional donations used to support regional environmental activities.

 Donation Amounts at Seven-Eleven Storefronts